Hawthorn Hollow to debut new two new trails Saturday

-Hawthorn Hollow visitors will take the road less traveled, in fact not traveled at all, Saturday as the nature sanctuary and arboretum unveils its new, two-and-a-half mile trail system and recently restored wetland.
+Hawthorn Hollow visitors will take the road less traveled — or not traveled at all — Saturday as the nature sanctuary and arboretum unveils its new, two-and-a-half mile trail system and recently restored wetland.

 The grand opening ceremony will be held at 880 Green Bay Road from 10 a.m. to 2 p.m., beginning with a symbolic ribbon-cutting ceremony.

-Free guided hikes through the trail system, led by Hawthorn Hollow staff and volunteers, will be offered at the event for visitors.
+Free guided hikes through the trail system, led by Hawthorn Hollow staff and volunteers, will be offered for visitors.
 Hawthorn Hollow Ecologist Emily Leonard recommends wearing appropriate hiking shoes.
-Leonard clarified they do not have to be hiking boots, but visitors should avoid heeled shoes or flip-flops.
+Leonard clarified footwear does not have to be hiking boots, but visitors should avoid heeled shoes or flip-flops.

 The Charles and Kathryn Heide Observatory will also be open.